 Part of these rules includes the need to have an operating business to establish a self-directed 401(k).
 In my case, I had/have a consulting company that is an S-corporation so I was able to establish an SD 401(k).

 There are many other differences between an SDIRA and an SD 401(k).
-For example, according to current law, an SD 401(k) requires RMD’s (required minimum distributions) starting at age 72 whereas an SDIRA does not have that requirement.
+For example, according to current law, an SD 401(k) requires RMD’s (required minimum distributions) starting at age 72 for both the pre-tax portion and the Roth portion, whereas an SDIRA does not have that requirement for the Roth portion until the death of the Roth IRA owner (the pre-tax portion of an SDIRA requires RMD's).
 Another difference is that if an SDIRA uses loans to generate profit (loans must be “non-recourse”), then the SDIRA will have to pay high “UDFI” taxes on the proportional share of the profit that was generated by the loan.
 An SD 401(k) does not pay UDFI taxes.
 There are MANY other differences between SDIRA’s and SD 401(k)’s and these examples are just a small window into the differences.